French in Action: Controversy

-In 1990, three female students at Yale University filed a grievance claiming that the university's introductory French course was sexist in its use of the French in Action television series.
+In early 1990, three female students at Yale University filed a grievance claiming that the university's introductory French course was sexist in its use of the French in Action television series.
 In particular, the students objected to watching a scene in which the character Jean-Pierre harasses Mireille as she sits in a park and then being required to "pretend you were trying to pick up a pretty woman in a park".
 Some also objected to camera angles focusing on Mireille's legs, or breasts when she isn't wearing a bra.

-Its creator, Capretz, a French native who has taught at Yale since 1956, said [he] "wouldn't change any of it".
-To teach French effectively, he said, "you have to make the students observe the language being used by native speakers, in real situations".
+Its creator, Capretz, a French native who taught at Yale from 1956 to 2003, said he "wouldn't change any of it".
+To teach French effectively, he said, "you have to make the students observe the language being used by native speakers, in real situations. […] Nothing we show is going to shock anybody in France."

 In response, the French department at Yale determined that the course would be changed by developing supplementary materials to be used in the course.
 However, the television programs themselves were not altered.